-Brian joins us to help shatter some of the illusions of the sanctimonious sports industry with the information he’s presented in several books he’s written about corruption, set ups, game-fixing, illegal gambling, wealth extraction and conspiracy theories in sports.
+.
+Earning the title “King of Sports Conspiracy”, Brian joins us to help shatter some of the illusions of the sanctimonious sports industry with the information he’s presented in several books he’s written about corruption, set ups, illegal gambling, and wealth extraction.

 2:42 To kick things off, Greg and Brian discuss how he got started in such an interesting niche.
-As Tuohy explains, outside of America, the topic of sports corruption through game-fixing and gambling has been a long reported on the topic.
-On the other hand, in the US, the notion of game-fixing is considered an off-limits topic for sports media.
+As Tuohy explains, outside of America, the topic of sports corruption through game fixing and gambling has been a long reported on topic.
+On the other hand, in the US, the notion of game fixing is considered an off-limits topic for sports media.
 This void in media coverage, Brian explains, can be accounted for when one researches the codependent relationship between sports media and professional sport’s leagues.
 Adding fuel to the fire, Greg and Brian discuss the nefarious filled roster of heavy hitters in the sport’s broadcasting realm including ABC, NBC, and FOX.

 Continuing to discuss this theme that sports should be considered nothing more than entertainment, Greg and Brian discuss one of the most damning examples: the Spygate lawsuit

 .
 After the New England Patriots were caught cheating by videotaping their opponents, a class action lawsuit was filed by a New York Jet’s fan that was also a lawyer.
 After going to the 3rd Circuit Court of Appeals, the ultimate ruling claimed that when someone purchases a ticket, they are essentially purchasing a license to enter an area and watch and event.
 This ruling made clear that teams and leagues are not required to abide by any rules when providing the game and fans can’t sue because they’re dissatisfied with what they saw, really solidifying the point that this is for entertainment purposes only.